premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-02-27-understanding-the-spectrum-of-respect.md

 **Him:** I understand, but overall, do you respect him?
 **Me:** I don't know how to answer that question.
 Do you need an average of the qualities I respect and the qualities I don't?
 If the result is positive, I respect him and if it's negative I don't.
 Is that what you are looking for?

 The conversation did not go anywhere.
-Both were re-iterating our version of respecting someone.
+Both were reiterating our version of respecting someone.
 I failed to make him understand my point, while I consciously did not agree with his viewpoint.

 > **Respect** - a feeling of deep admiration for someone or something elicited by their abilities, qualities, or achievements.